MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/before-you-start.md

 ## Maker Environment Dataverse

-In the maker environment you will need a Dataverse connection to be created by the install user.
+In the maker environment, you'll need a Dataverse connection to be created by the install user.

-This can be done using the following steps:
+To create the Dataverse connection, use the following steps:

 1. Go to [https://make.powerapps.com/](https://make.powerapps.com/)

-2. Select your maker environment that you will deploy the ALM Accelerator for Power Platform into
+2. Select your maker environment that you'll deploy the ALM Accelerator for Power Platform into

 3. Navigate to Data -> Connections